 - 1 large russet potato (makes two servings)

 - Salt if you like

 - Any other ingredients you want to play around with to decorate the rosti (cooking it and then topping it with tomato and cheese and bacon turns it into a meal on its own for example)

 - For best results (aka crispy and perfectly golden brown), start a day beforehand with the indented steps

 - Peel the potato

-- Blanch the potato (boil briefly and put over ice) This gets the potato to be a little firmer for cooking, and reduces the possibility of any sogginess on the inside of the Rösti .
+- Boil the potatoes briefly, and then remove them and put them into a bowl.
+(This gets the potato to be a little firmer for cooking, and reduces the possibility of any sogginess on the inside of the Rösti.)

 - Grate the potato.
 If you don’t want your arm to fall off (death by box grater), a a medium-large holed shredding plate and a food processor are highly encouraged.